artzox/CRT-Standalone/README.md

 **Common mask settings:**

 - **Triad Width** — size of one RGB triad in pixels at 4K reference resolution.
 1.0 = very fine, 3.0+ = visible pixel structure.
-For QD-OLED at native 1:1 mapping, use 2.0
+For QD-OLED at native 1:1 mapping, use 1.0 for 4k, 1.5 for 5k
 - **Mask Strength** — how strongly the mask darkens non-phosphor areas.
 0.3–0.6 typical for CRT feel.
 See QD-OLED Luma Gate guide for calibration workflow
 - **Mask Boost** — compensates for brightness loss by brightening lit phosphor areas.
 Raise alongside Mask Strength to maintain overall luminance
 - **Phosphor Sharpness** — edge softness of individual phosphor cells.
 Higher = harder edges